 #16 Didn't Cancel It Upon Reaching Financial Independence

-The idea behind disability insurance and term life insurance is to use it to protect against financial catastrophe—i.e. your disability or death during your working career up until the time your portfolio can sustain you and your family for the rest of your life.
-If you are financially independent, you no longer have a need for disability or term life insurance.
-Perhaps if you are a particularly risky person (i.e. just got diagnosed with cancer) it is still a “good bet” at that point, and you may choose to keep it.
+The idea behind disability insurance and term life insurance is to use them to protect against financial catastrophe—i.e., your disability or death during your working career up until the time your portfolio can sustain you and your family for the rest of your life.
+If you are financially independent, you no longer need disability or term life insurance.
+Perhaps if you are a particularly risky person (i.e., just got diagnosed with cancer), it is still a “good bet” at that point, and you may choose to keep it.
 But most of the time, paying the premiums on a disability insurance policy after you reach financial independence is an expensive mistake.

 #17 Didn't Buy It from an Independent Agent